COVID-safe plan for SDA

 - Implementation of isolation and quarantine protocols in accordance with advice from authorities.

 ActiveSDA is committed to working with SIL providers to provide appropriate accommodation for NDIS participants, including anyone suspected or confirmed infected with COVID-19.

 Communication with NDIS participants

 The SIL Provider will help Haven; Home Safe to engage with a Participant and their family to provide information about:

 - The implementation of the COVID-19 Plan and directions from authorities

 - The quality and safety of SDA supports

-- Tenancy and property information other information
+- Tenancy and property information

 - Changes to service levels